How do I get started with windsurfing?

-Do I need to be really strong to lift up a windsurf sail?
+Do I need to be really strong to lift up a windsurfing sail?

 Contrary to popular belief, windsurfing does not require upper body strength.
 The modern day equipment is light weight and easy to use.
 The boards are wide and stable, and the sails are light and nimble.
 All you need is balance, finesse and a good lesson from a certified school on modern equipment.

-How long does it take before I am able to practice by myself on a windsurf board?
+How long does it take before I am able to practice by myself on a windsurfing board?

 The average person can learn the basics of windsurfing in our 2 day beginner lesson.
 It is an easy sport to learn (with a good lesson and good modern beginner gear).
 We teach all ages (age 4-100) and windsurfing is all about balance and finesse, not strength.
 As long as you can swim and are in reasonably good shape, you will enjoy picking it up quickly.
 Then you can come back and rent gear from us to practice on your own.

-Our 2 day beginner lesson is $165 for a 6 hour lesson and includes all gear and wetsuit.
+Our 2 day beginner windsurfing lesson is $180 for a 6 hour lesson and includes all gear and wetsuit.
 Please visit our windsurfing page for more pricing information.